xmartlabs/xmartlabs.github.io/_posts/2018-06-15-ML-Kit-CoreML.md

 > It is crucial to set the input and output sizes of the model correctly.
 If not then the app will crash when running the model without telling you the reason and you are left wondering what the issue could be.

-The next step is to see how this performs if we change a few parameters and how it compares to CoreML, Apple's default machine learning framework.
+The next step is to see how this performs if we change a few parameters and how it compares to Core ML, Apple's default machine learning framework.

-## ML Kit vs CoreML
+# ML Kit vs Core ML

-CoreML has a few pros and cons when we compare it to ML Kit.
+Core ML has a few pros and cons when we compare it to ML Kit.
 First, it supports GPU which is a big advantage.
-On the other hand, it is much easier to update a ML Kit model on the fly than to update a CoreML model.
+On the other hand, it is much easier to update a ML Kit model on the fly than to update a Core ML model.
-Also, CoreML is an Apple framework and therefore only works on iOS and not on Android whereas ML Kit supports both.
+Also, Core ML is an Apple framework and therefore only works on iOS and not on Android whereas ML Kit supports both.

-We modified the example to support changing between ML Kit and CoreML running the same MobileNet model.
+We modified the example to support changing between ML Kit and Core ML running the same MobileNet model.
 All the tests were made on an iPhone 7.
 We also tried running the camera at 30 or 60 FPS, while enqueueing one or two frames at the same time, and compared the performance of both models.

-### Run time with simple buffering
+## Run time with simple buffering

 In this and the following test case we measured the time before invoking the run call and immediately after getting the result of the neural network.
 This means that other times, such as the time spent resizing the image, are not included.